No products in the cart.

 - It would be unreasonable to expect you to avoid all of the delightful foods that tempt you during the holidays.
 In fact, you shouldn’t deprive yourself at all!
 The key is to enjoy these sweet desserts in moderation.

-- Try to limit yourself to just one treat a day, or even every other day.
+- Try to limit yourself to just one treat a day.
 Setting limits will allow you to enjoy all those seasonal foods that you love without causing holiday weight gain.

 - Share your cookies and treats with those at your office, church, or homeless shelter.
 If the sweets tempt you too much at home, share them with others.